Yana Vorona: 2019

-Senior
+Senior gymnastics career

 2020

 In late January Vorona was listed on a nominative roster that was released for the Melbourne World Cup, scheduled to take place on February 20.
 While there she placed twelfth on balance beam during qualifications and did not advance to the finals.
 In March she competed at the Baku World Cup and finished fifth on balance beam and eighth on floor exercise during qualifications and advanced to the event finals for both.
 However event finals were canceled due to the COVID-19 pandemic in Azerbaijan.
 In late September it was announced that Vorona would be competing at an upcoming competition in Tokyo taking place in November alongside Angelina Melnikova, Elena Gerasimova, and Lilia Akhaimova (later replaced by Aleksandra Shchekoldina.

 2021

 Vorona competed at the national championships where she placed sixth in the all-around.
 At the Russian Cup she placed seventh.
 In September it was announced that Vorona would compete at the upcoming World Championships alongside Angelina Melnikova, Maria Minaeva, and Vladislava Urazova.
 While there she only competed on the balance beam.
 She fell during the final and placed ninth.